erenard/presentation/jstoolchain/slides.md

 .bad[
 - Dependencies are added to the source control
 - Installation and updates are manual
-- Keeping track of dependencies' versions is a nightmare ]
+- Keeping track of dependencies versions is a nightmare ]

 ### Network
 .bad[
 - Each JS file is loaded in its own http request
-- Not the best usage of the browser's cache
+- Not the best usage of the browser cache
 ]

 ### Language